thephoeron/silver-sword/README.md

 * SBCL 1.1.14+
 * Quicklisp

-Note: access to D-Wave's Python Pack for adiabatic quantum computer energy programming is limited to registered developers, and registration for the D-Wave Developer Portal is now closed.
+*Note*: with the launch of the new D-Wave Systems website, the Developer Portal and downloads of the Python Pack for registered developers is no longer available.

 Dependencies
 ------------